metomi/rose/sphinx/glossary.rst

       * :term:`job script`

    job script
-      A job script is the file containing bash script which is executed when a :term:`job` runs.
+      A job script is the file containing a bash script which is executed when a :term:`job` runs.
 A task's job script can be found in the :term:`job log directory`.

       See also: